supermorphDotTech/morPy/README.md

 ### 6.2.1 Constant Security checks in a productive environment [⇧](#toc) <a name="6.2.1"></a>

 It is advisable to keep a clone of the Python virtual environment including all dependencies used in the production code on a non-critical server.
 The vulnerability Checks may then be automated to run at least once a day and send reports to the security dev team.

+### 6.2.2 Lock Down Virtual Environments [⇧](#toc) <a name="6.2.2"></a>

+Disallow any changes in the virtual environment to prevent the use of dangerous libraries.
+To do this, make the virtual environment a read-only directory and only allow for write-access to patch vulnerabilities.
+As an example, it is not advisory to allow installation of `jkuri/bore`, as it allows circumventing certain network security features.

 # 7. Abbreviations [⇧](#toc) <a name="7."></a>